10 Key Qualities That Make a Good Real Estate Agent

 It means being up front and honest — even if it’s not what you want to hear.

-Imagine that you’re selling your home and meeting with prospective real estate agents.
+Or say you’re selling and meeting with prospective real estate agents.

 You have a set price in mind, but your home isn’t worth what you think it is.